kcamovie/arib_std-b28/README.md

 https://www.arib.or.jp/english/std_tr/broadcasting/std-b28.html

 ## Disclaimer
-Please use this code at your own lisk.
+Please use this code at your own risk.
 I do not take any responsibility or liability for you using this code.